Sonia Narvaez – Orlando CPA – Certified IRS Audit Representation

 What to do if You Received an Audit Notice?

-If you receive notice of an audit, CPA Accounting and Tax Services would like to be of service.
+If you receive notice of an audit, CPA Accounting and Tax Services would like to offer our Orlando accounting and IRS tax audit representation services.
 You have the right, by law, to representation.
 A licensed Certified Public Accountant has equal standing as an Attorney in matters of tax audits, payment/collection issues, and appeals.
 We are experienced in working with the IRS and can help you prepare for the audit.

 Call Our Orlando Office at (407) 382-6658 to Schedule Your Initial Consultation

-During your initial consultation, we will get to know you and your financial situation.
+During your initial accounting and IRS tax audit representation service consultation at our Orlando office, we will get to know you and your financial situation.
 You should have some documents with you, such as the audit letter you received, pertinent years’ receipts, ledgers, etc. 1099s and W2s are also needed.
 If you have a business or are self-employed, bring business documents as well.
 As CPAs, we are experts in tax law and will analyze your financial, business, and tax documents so that potential issues can be identified in advance.
 We will then thoroughly explain the audit process and answer any questions you have.
 The result of the meeting will entail a recommended course of action.

 Do You Need to be Present for Your Audit?